hashicorp/terraform-provider-azuread/website/docs/guides/service_principal_client_secret.html.markdown

 variable "client_secret" {}

 provider "azuread" {
-  # Whilst version is optional, we /strongly recommend/ using it to pin the version of the Provider being used
+  # Whilst version is optional, we /strongly recommend/ using it to pin the version of the Provider to be used
-  version = "=0.10.0"
+  version = "=1.1.0"

   client_id     = "00000000-0000-0000-0000-000000000000"
-  client_secret = "${var.client_secret}"
+  client_secret = var.client_secret
   tenant_id     = "10000000-2000-3000-4000-500000000000"
 }
 ```